Unitarian Universalism: Humanism and beliefs about divinity

 Although the predecessors of Unitarian Universalism, Unitarianism and Universalism, find their origin in unorthodox beliefs about the nature of the Christian God, modern Unitarian Universalists hold a variety of views about the nature and existence of deity.
-Most Unitarian Universalist congregations take no formal stance on whether or not a god or gods exist but leave it up to individual members to decide for themselves what they believe.
+Most Unitarian Universalist congregations take no formal stance on whether a god or gods exist, leaving it up to individual members to decide for themselves what they believe.
 Unitarian Universalists may be atheists, agnostics, and theists.
 Among those Unitarian Universalists who use language of divinity, both monotheism and polytheism are common, and Unitarian Universalists hold a variety of beliefs about the nature of the divine.

-The diversity of beliefs about divinity in Unitarian Universalism can be accounted for because of the influence of religious humanism on the movement in the late nineteenth century.
-Although Unitarian Universalists believe that anyone can be a Humanist, regardless of their position on the use of the language of divinity, the rise of religious humanism within Unitarian Universalism enables members to be able to further question the existence and nature of the divine through its encouragement towards reason.
+The diversity of beliefs about divinity in Unitarian Universalism can be attributed to the influence of religious humanism on the movement in the late nineteenth century.
+Although Unitarian Universalists believe that anyone can be a Humanist, regardless of their position on the use of the language of divinity, the rise of religious humanism within Unitarian Universalism enables members to further question the existence and nature of the divine by encouraging reason.
 Fifteen of the thirty-four signers of Humanist Manifesto I were Unitarians and one was a Universalist.
 Unitarian Universalists were also a significant presence among the signers of Humanist Manifestos II and III.

 Today, the majority of Unitarian Universalists in North America identify as Humanists.
-Although Humanism is seen as an evolving philosophy where the limits of science and reason are recognized, its tenets continue to play a large role in the thought of Unitarian Universalist congregations.
+Although Humanism is seen as an evolving philosophy that recognizes the limits of science and reason, its tenets continue to play a significant role in the thought of Unitarian Universalist congregations.
 Unitarian Universalist Humanists hold that the naturalism of their Humanism encourages individuals to recognize the awe, beauty, and wonder of the natural world and recognize the interdependence between humans and other beings.

 Covenant

 In the absence of shared beliefs, Unitarian Universalists often see their religion as a covenantal (as opposed to a creedal) one.
-Unitarian Universalists see covenants as the promises that bind congregations, communities, and individuals together in a community.
+Unitarian Universalists see covenants as the promises that bind congregations, communities, and individuals together.
 In Unitarian Universalism, covenants are mutual promises among individuals and communities about how they will behave and engage with each other.
 Covenants help create trust and care among Unitarian Universalists and in their congregations.

-Rather than creating things people have to do, covenants in Unitarian Universalist communities create freedom by helping members know what to expect from each other.
+Rather than creating things people have to do, covenants in Unitarian Universalist communities foster freedom by clarifying what to expect from one another.
 In the words of Unitarian Universalist minister Alice Blair Wesley: